Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 Further Study

-You can enrol in additional courses, professional development, or certifications while holding this visa.
-Upskilling during your 485 period significantly boosts your PR points and prospects.
+Enrol in additional courses, professional development, or certifications.
+Upskilling during your 485 boosts your PR points and prospects.

 ✈️